 “Price is what you pay.
 Value is what you get.” – Warren Buffet

-So, what does determine value?
+So, what determines the value?

 Value is not based on the manufacturing process or quality of the parts.
-If it doesn’t work for the customer and does not provide a benefit, it has no value.
+If it doesn’t work for the customer or does not provide a benefit, it has no value.
 And if a product has no value, then customers won’t buy it, no matter how impressive the sales pitch.

 - Does it work for me?
 Does it work for my employees?
 Does it work for my customers/clients?

 - Does it help me?
 Does it help my employees?
 Does it help my customers/clients?
 How?

 - Can I put the value into words?
 If so, that should be your sales pitch, because the value is what you are really selling/buying.